United States Department of Veterans Affairs: Organization

 There are assistant secretaries of veteran affairs for: Congressional and Legislative Affairs; Policy and Planning; Human Resources and Administration; and Operations, Security and Preparedness.
 Other Senate-approved presidential nominees at the VA include the Chief Financial Officer; Chairman of the Board of Veterans' Appeals; General Counsel; and Inspector General.

 As of 2017, the VA employs 377,805 people, of whom 338,205 are nonseasonal full-time employees.
 The American Federation of Government Employees represents 230,000 VA employees, with VA matters addressed in detail by the National VA Council.

 About one fourth of VA employees are veterans.

 Veterans Benefits Administration

 The VA, through its Veterans Benefits Administration (VBA), provides a variety of services for veterans, including disability compensation, pension, education, home loans, life insurance, vocational, rehabilitation, survivors' benefits, health care, and burial benefits.

 The Department of Labor (DOL) provides job development and job training opportunities for disabled and other veterans through contacts with employers and local agencies.

+The PACT Act, signed into law in 2022, significantly expanded VA health care and benefits for veterans exposed to burn pits, Agent Orange, and other toxic substances.
+The VA has referred to the law as "perhaps the largest health care and benefit expansion in VA history.".